jmatsu/terraform-provider-slack/README.md

 ## Release

-CI will build and archive the release artifacts to GitHub Releases.
+CI will build and archive the release artifacts to GitHub Releases and terraform provider registry.

 ```
 version="/\d\.\d\.\d/"